theodorCodes/ci-django-shop-ms4/README.md

 2. Then click on the "Create group".

-3. And in the "User group name" in the text field, enter a name for the access group: manage-boutique-ado.
+3. And in the "User group name" in the text field, enter a name for the access group: manage-django-shop-ms4.

 4. Then click "Create group".